microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 1. Find your Azure SQL Managed Instance in the Azure Portal.
 You can use the search bar at the top of the Azure Portal to search for the name of your Azure SQL Managed Instance or you can find it in the resource group you deployed it to.
 1. Select **November 2022 Feature Wave** from the left-hand menu and review the new innovations that are in the feature wave.
 1. Select **Compute + Storage** from the left-hand menu.
 Review the various choices you have for service-tiers, Zone Redundancy, Hardware generation, vCores, and storage.
-    1. Scroll down to the **Compute + Storage** section and select **View pricing details** and take note of the cost.
+    1. Scroll down to view the pricing details at the bottom of the page.
+Take note of the cost.
 Scroll back up to SQL Server License and select **Azure Hybrid Benefit (AHB)** and check the "I confirm..." option.
 Scroll down and see the Cost Savings.
     1. Scroll back up and Review the Backup Storage Redundancy options.
     1. Click on Apply to apply the AHB option.
 This will take a few minutes to apply.
 1. Select **Maintenance** from the left-hand menu.
 Select the Maintenance drop-down and **review only** the options for Maintenance schedule and Maintenance window.
 The option for SQL Service health alerts are to setup notifications for maintenance events.